it-at-m/helm-charts/charts/refarch-templates/README.md

 Global Secrets can be created using this Helm chart.
 Note that the keys for the Secret can be created, but the values need to be filled in manually using GUI or CLI mechanisms.

+More information about Secrets can be found in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/secret/).

 > **Note:** The secret will only be created once and will not be overridden.
 It is not possible to change the structure after creating a secret with this helm-chart, except the corresponding secret was deleted.
 Furthermore, this resource will not be deleted by uninstalling the chart.

 Example: